njustesen/TRTS/starcraft/zerg.md

 Broodling       |      |     |      |     3 |  1 |     0 |    S |     1 |      1 |      |     5 |  Bio |
 Infested Terran |    2 |   1 |    1 |     3 |  1 |     0 |    S |     1 |   10es |      |     5 |  Bio |

-- (x2): These units are morphed in pairs at the total cost shown in the table.
+- (2x): These units are morphed in pairs for the total cost shown in the table.
 - x: Eggs cost supply equivalent of what's in them.
 - a: Acid Spores: Read rules under Devourer.
 - e: Explosive Attack, c: Concussive Attack, s: Splash Damage.